 With distributed generation systems, the property owner or a group of property owners generate their own power and also connect into the national grid network.
 Systems are typically 5 kW or under for a single-phase dwelling and 10 kW or under for a 3-phase dwelling.
 Groups of dwellings such as retirement villages can be larger.

 The on-site generation is provided by the same means as the stand-alone systems and include:

 - a combination of any of the above.

 Requirements for a DG system

-The system will need to be installed by a registered electrician, and a certificate of compliance will be required that covers the scope of the installation and confirms its compliance with AS/NZS 4777.2:2015 Grid connection of energy systems via inverters – Part 2: Inverter requirements.
+The system will need to be installed by a registered electrician, and a certificate of compliance will be required that covers the scope of the installation and confirms its compliance with AS/NZS 4777.2:2020 Grid connection of energy systems via inverters – Part 2: Inverter requirements.
 The standard specifies minimum performance and safety requirements for “the design, construction and operation of inverters intended for use in inverter energy systems for the injection of electric power through an electrical installation into the grid.”
-Lists of inverters that meet the requirements of AS/NZS 4777.2:2015 are available – some power distribution companies have them on their websites.
-Note that on 18 December 2021, the 2015 version of the standard will be replaced by the 2020 version.
+Lists of inverters that meet the requirements of AS/NZS 4777.2:2020 are available – some power distribution companies have them on their websites.

 - The Electricity Industry Participation Code 2010 (‘the Code’), in particular Part 6, which covers connection of distributed generation

 - AS/NZS 3000:2018 Electrical installations – Known as the Australian/New Zealand Wiring Rules

 - Any local government rules.
 Some councils require building consent for PV systems while others don’t.